 EMBR is: Alan - Bass | Mark - Guitar | Crystal – Vocals | Eric - Drums

 CONTACT EMBR HERE OR VISIT THE EMBR FACEBOOK PAGE

 EMBR have many solid releases under their belt.
 In 2016 they released 261 which was an onslaught of heavy riffs and angelic vocals.
 In 2017 the band released 271, This release maintained a level of heaviness but they also managed to reign back on the onslaught and displayed their softer side.

 EMBR released their debut full-length album 1823 on the UK label New Heavy Sounds in 2020 to critical acclaim.
 After 1823 they released a an EP named IDOLATRY and also released a single for MARY DID YOU KNOW in December 2020.
 Reviews are linked below.

-Now in 2021 they have recorded a new 3 song EP (1021) to commemorate NEW HEAVY SOUNDS 10 year anniversary (OUT NOW).
-These 3 songs are guaranteed to be crushing and define a new chapter for the band.
+In 2021 they recorded a new 3 song EP (1021) to commemorate NEW HEAVY SOUNDS 10 year anniversary which started to define a new chapter for the band.
 EMBR also recorded a cover of the DOWN classic BURY ME IN SMOKE with Dayglo Mourning.

 Through the years EMBR have performed in many states in the southeast and traveled north to Iowa and Minnesota.
 They have had the honor of opening for THE SWORD and are working to expand their reach.

 In 2022 EMBR started recording their next installment.
 Stay Tuned.